 Tune didn’t truly take off until 2021, however.
 That year, Tune completed a career-high 68.2% of his passes for 3,546 yards, 30 touchdowns, and 10 interceptions.
 And as a fifth-year senior, he came back with an equally impressive farewell campaign, amassing 3,845 yards, 37 scores, and 10 picks.

 All told, Tune completed 938 of 1,471 passes for 11,767 yards, 101 touchdowns, and just 41 interceptions in his collegiate career.
 He also ran for over 1,000 total yards and added 15 scores on the ground.
-With that career coming to a close, he’ll look to follow the footsteps of Cougar alums Case Keenum and Kevin Kolb, and find a place in the NFL.
+With that career now concluded, he’ll look to follow in the footsteps of Cougar alums Case Keenum and Kevin Kolb and find a place in the NFL.

 Clayton Tune Scouting Report